am4u/BuilderGenerator2/README.md

 Kaede is an updated version of BuilderGenerator - a .NET Source Generator by MelGrubb, that is designed to add "Builders" to your projects.
 [Builders](https://en.wikipedia.org/wiki/Builder_pattern) are an object creation pattern, similar to the [Object Mother](https://martinfowler.com/bliki/ObjectMother.html) pattern.
 Object Mothers and Builders are most commonly used to create objects for testing, but they can be used anywhere you want "canned" objects.

+## What is new? ##

+* Record type support - Immutable records now work with the Source Generator
+* More soon

 For more complete documentation, please see the [documentation site](https://melgrubb.github.io/BuilderGenerator/) or the raw [documentation source](https://github.com/MelGrubb/BuilderGenerator/blob/main/docs/index.md).

 ## Installation ##